plinscho/libasm/README.md

 Small assembly files

 ASM is the machine language that is readable for humans.
-Instead of relying heavily on the compiler (like in C or other compiled code), in asmyou decide how to manage:
+Instead of relying heavily on the compiler (like in C or other compiled code).
+Processor operations mostly involve processing data.
+This data can be stored in memory and accessed from thereon.
+However, reading data from and storing data into memory slows down the processor, as it involves complicated processes of sending the data request across the control bus and into the memory storage unit and getting the data through the same channel.
+To speed up the processor operations, the processor includes some internal memory storage locations, called registers.
+The registers store data elements for processing without having to access the memory.
+A limited number of registers are built into the processor chip.

+So, in ASM you decide how to manage:

 - Registers
 - Function calls